 This is important to fix.
 Below, click the thumbnails of the images and I'll walk you through how to fix it.

 Note: Only the first photo is adjustable.
 Don't like that one?
-Then simply move your photos around while you are in the listing page.
+Then simply move your photos around while you are on the listing page.
 Whatever photo is in the first position, will be the one you can "adjust the thumbnail."